 What is User Experience?

-This means the design must be created thinking about a positive connection between the user and the product.
-That positive connection is created by taking feedbacks from the users about the product’s design.
+- Enjoyable – The design must be created thinking about a positive connection between the user and the product.
+That positive connection is made with feedback about the product’s design.

-The design must be equal for users with diverse abilities.
-For example, Some users are visuals and connect more with the design; others are better at connecting reading the words and others with the accessibility of sounds hearing the stories.
+- Equitable – When the design is equally accessible for users with diverse abilities, some users are more visually connected with the design, others are better at reading, and others with sounds or hearing the stories.

-We also need to create a design that quickly solves a problem.
-For example, a search icon to help you find the information you are looking for or a map location to help you find an address.
+- Useful – We also need to create a design that solves a problem quickly, for example, a search icon to help find the information you are looking for or a map location to help find an address.

 Research About User Experience

-UX researchers discovered that businesses focusing on usability and design perform better than competitors; for example, think about any app you loved so much that you shared it with a friend and asked them to join; that translates to the user having a good user experience with the whole design concept of the product.
-It means both sides benefit from the interaction—the company who created the product and the user who enjoys the product.
-But, many businesses don’t yet understand the role of UX design in improving a product or business.
-So now, you know why UX design is vital for companies and the development of new products in the future.
+UX researchers discovered that businesses focusing on usability and design perform better than competitors; for example, think about any app you loved so much that you shared it with a friend and asked them to join; that translates to the user having a good user experience with the whole design concept.
+And both sides benefited from the interaction—the company that created the product and the user who enjoys the product.
+But unfortunately, businesses still don’t grasp the role of UX design in improving a product or business.
+So now you know why UX design is vital for companies and the development of new products in the future.

-UX designers come from different backgrounds.
-Myself, for example, I went to college to study Business Management.
-After that, I worked in construction, healthcare, and transportation for several years.
-Then, seven years ago, I decided to follow my growing interest in technology, changed my career, and took web development classes that eventually taught me about website development and UX design.
+UX designers come from different backgrounds; for example, I went to college to study Business Management, and after that, I worked in construction, healthcare, and transportation for several years.
+Then, ten years ago, I decided to follow my growing interest in technology, changed my career, and took web development classes that eventually taught me about website development and UX design.
 And now, I’m a UX Designer with a background in both business and coding.

 Different Backgrounds are Welcome

-UX designers might come from different backgrounds and have professional experience in other industries, but we share something in common.
+UX designers might come from different backgrounds and have professional experience in other industries, but we all share something in common.
 For example, we have similar interests and visual skills, such as recognizing when an image fits or not and what colors are better for designing an app or website, to name a few skills.

 What Does a UX Designer Do?